 If research and development activities are not translated into innovation, i.e. value creation from novelty, SMEs cannot take profit from those activities.
 Great ideas need to be picked up by users, customers and the market, before they can really transform society.

 Overall, it is expected that 20% of the total combined budget for all Societal Challenges and the specific objective Leadership in Enabling and Industrial Technologies (LEITs) will go to SMEs.
-This means that at least € 8.65 billion in EU support for Research and Innovation activities will find its way directly to SMEs, most of them part of consortiums participating in EU collaborative Research and Innovation projects.
+This means that over EUR 8 billion in EU support for Research and Innovation activities will find its way directly to SMEs, most of them part of consortiums participating in EU collaborative Research and Innovation projects.

-In direct support, a dedicated SME-exclusive instrument will encourage for-profit companies to put forward their most innovative ideas with an EU dimension that can't find financing on the market because of their high-risk character.
+The dedicated EIC Accelerator Pilot (former SME instrument with a new blended finance – grant and equity - component) encourages for-profit companies to put forward their most innovative ideas with an EU dimension that can't find financing on the market because of their high-risk character.
 The SME instrument targets highly innovative SMEs showing a strong ambition to develop, grow and internationalise, regardless of whether they are high-tech and research-driven or non-research conducting, social or service companies.

-Last but not least, about one third of the Access to Risk Finance budget under Horizon 2020 – which represents more than € 900 million – will flow to SMEs and small midcaps.
+Last but not least, more than EUR 1 billion under the Access to Risk Finance budget under Horizon 2020 is flowing to SMEs and small midcaps.
 This support consists of:

 Their aim is to support the achievement of the R&I objectives of all sectors and policy areas crucial for tackling societal challenges, enhancing innovation and fostering sustainable growth.
 They are implemented via the European Investment Bank and the European Investment Fund and/or other financial institutions of comparable stature.